zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 Usually this is not a critical issue, but in general we tend not to have any warnings.
-Please check the list of [known issues], and if there is a similar bug, leave a comment with the command you run, the output you get, and Chromium revision you use.
+Please check the list of [known issues], and if there is a similar bug, leave a comment with the command you run, the output you get, and Monyhar revision you use.
 Otherwise, please [file a bug] providing the same information.

 ### How do crashes affect code coverage?